samjwill/nvim-unception/README.md

 through the terminal buffer conflict with arguments provided to the initial host session, they probably won't work.

+# Troubleshooting

+If something goes horribly wrong, try deleting the pipe in the `/tmp/` directory.
+It will be named `nvim-<username>.pipe`.

 # Installation

 #### Using [vim-plug](https://github.com/junegunn/vim-plug):